Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Preliminary Results

 \section{Preliminary Results}

-In this section we will prove (\ref{Ratio-Formulae}).
-In addition, we will analyse the terms of $\Delta_N$ to reduce the computation of $\det(\Delta_N)$ to a sequence of integrals and quantities given in terms of orthogonal polynomials of $w$.
+In this section, we will prove (\ref{Ratio-Form}).
+In addition, we will analyze the terms of $\Delta_N$ to reduce the computation of $\det(\Delta_N)$ to a sequence of integrals and quantities given in terms of the orthogonal polynomials of $w_N$.

 We will assume henceforth that $N>m+\deg(\cal{W}_0)$.
-We define the unnormalized expected characteristic function as
+We define the unnormalized expected characteristic polynomial as